The Solid Protocol

 Hypertext Transfer Protocol

-Solid clients and servers need to exchange data securely over the Internet, and they do so using the HTTP Web standard.
+Solid servers and clients need to exchange data securely over the Internet, and they do so using the HTTP Web standard.
 This section describes in detail which parts of HTTP must be implemented by clients and servers.

-URI scheme in order to secure the communication between clients and servers.
+URI scheme in order to secure the communication with clients.
 When both http

 and https